 Can I use the pivot table on Mac or PC?
 What version of Microsoft Office is needed?
 The pivot table may be viewed on either a Mac or Windows computer.
 Mac users must use Microsoft Office 2016.
 PC users must use Microsoft Office 2010 or later.

 Graduating seniors are given the opportunity to participate in the San Francisco State Senior Exit Survey at the time they apply for graduation.
 The online survey consists of 40 items and is designed to capture student satisfaction with their San Francisco State experience.

 Recent San Francisco State Senior Exit Survey reports are posted below.

 San Francisco State Senior Exit Survey Reports:

-The fall 2017 Students who Left Survey was a collaborative effort conducted by San Francisco State University’s First-Year Experience Team, the Office of Institutional Research, and the Office of Developmental Studies.
+The Fall 2017 Students who Left Study was a collaborative effort conducted by San Francisco State University’s First-Year Experience Team, the Office of Institutional Research, and the Office of Developmental Studies and Retention Specialists.
 The central goal of the study was to identify common factors which contribute to first-year students not retaining.
-View the PowerPoint Presentation below:
+View the comprehensive report and PowerPoint Presentation below: